 Our employment specialists are experts in advising employees on UK employment laws.
 We understand that the employment relationship can at times appear unbalanced, and that employees can often feel powerless to changes or actions imposed upon them.
 We are here to rebalance that relationship and advise you throughout the course of you employment.
-With experience in advising across the spectrum of industries, including at senior executive level, we are here to provide strategic advice and add value to discussions with your employer.
+With experience in advising across the spectrum of industries, including at senior executive level, our employment law solicitors for employees are here to provide strategic advice and add value to discussions with your employer.

 - Constructive dismissal

 A breach of your employment contract could result in a constructive dismissal.

 As an employee you are protected from discrimination.

 There is an equality clause implied into your contract, here’s how it works

 You have a right to money your employer owes you, we can help you get it.

 Our employment law solicitors for employees have extensive experience in tackling allegations of discrimination, victimisation and workplace harassment on the basis of protected characteristics.
 We can also assist in securing or facilitating adjustments for those with disabilities.
 The Equality Act 2010 protects your employment from the stage of application, recruitment and selection, to employment and post-employment.
 This protection extends to contract and agency workers and can even cover self-employed individuals if they qualify as ‘workers’.
 We can guide you through requests for flexible working / requesting part-time working or provide advice on maternity & paternity leave.
 We have a proven track record on standing up for employee’s rights in the workplace and have worked with and alongside unions in ensuring safe working environments.